matwilso/boxLCD/README.md

 ![](./assets/samples/domrand_good.gif)

-It doesn't always do this, and sometimes it just waffles between bouncing and not.
+It doesn't always do this, and sometimes it just waffles between bouncing and not, but the model I am using is weak.

 ## Roadmap 📍